Voz media US Voz.us

 Published by

-Democratic wokeness threatens the 125 years that the Sisters of St. Rose of Lima in Hawthorne have been caring for poor, terminally ill patients in New York.
-Their work and service seem to carry less weight in Gov. Kathy Hochul’s eyes than the fact that these Catholic nuns have refused to use patients’ preferred pronouns, as well as to provide them with rooms that do not match their biological sex, offenses that could cost them heavy fines, jail time and even the closure of their facility.
+Democratic wokism threatens the 125 yearsthat the Sisters of St. Rose of Lima of Hawthorne have beencaring for poor, terminally ill patients in New York.
+Their work and service seem to carry less weight in Governor Kathy Hochul’s decision-making than the fact that these Catholic nuns have refused to use patients’ preferred pronouns of patients, as well as to provide them with rooms that do not match their biological sex, offenses that could cost them heavy fines, jail time, and even the closure of their facility.

-So far, New York State has sent at least three letters to the congregation demanding that the nuns implement the measures outlined in the state’s LGBTQIA+ New Yorkers’ Rights Act of 2023 at Rosary Hill Home, the small 42-bed facility they operate.
+So far, the State of New York has sent at least three letters to the congregation demanding that the nuns implement the measures outlined in the state’s LGBTQIA+ New Yorkers’ Rights Actof 2023 at Rosary Hill Home, the small 42-bed facility they operate.
 Specifically, the nuns must:

 • “Use the pronouns preferred by patients at all times.